 Kale can be grown from seeds or by planting potted seedlings from the nursery.
 There are typically more varieties to choose from if you grow your kale from seed, but the time-to-harvest is quicker if you opt for planting starter plants.
 You can get a head start on your garden by planting a few potted kale plants, and also planting some kale seeds every few weeks to create an ongoing harvest.

-Recommended Kale Varieties: Winterbor, Darkibor, Prizm, Lacinato, Scarlet
+Recommended Kale Varieties: Winterbor, Darkibor, Lacinato, Blue Ridge, Scarlet, Dwarf Blue Curled, Red Russian

 Peas are one of the easiest vegetables to grow in the garden.
 They germinate easily, grow quickly, and are ready to harvest before you know it.
 Fresh peas from the garden taste nothing like the frozen ones, and they don’t take up much growing area either.
 They’re more than worth growing in your own garden!

-Recommended Types Of Peas: Sugar Snap, Avalanche, Oregon Giant, Premium, Green Arrow
+Recommended Types Of Peas: Sugar Snap, Super Sugar Snap, Sugar Ann, Oregon Giant, Green Arrow, Mr. Big Pea

-Pumpkins, particularly small types of pumpkins, are a joy to grow in the garden.
-Many of the newer varieties are quite resistant to insect pests and squash diseases, making them a low maintenance crop that you’ll be glad to have once autumn rolls around (learn more about when to plant pumpkins for Halloween).
+Pumpkins, particularly small types of pumpkins and truly mini pumpkins, are a joy to grow in the garden.
+Many of the newer varieties are quite resistant to insect pests and squash diseases, making them a low-maintenance crop that you’ll be glad to have once autumn rolls around (learn more about when to plant pumpkins for Halloween).

 Like zucchini (another squash), pumpkins tend to grow best when the seeds are planted directly in the soil.
 There is also much more variety available in pumpkin seeds (as opposed to buying starter seedling pumpkin plants).
 And if your young pumpkin plants do run into trouble early on, its always possible to pick up a couple seedlings from the plant nursery to take their place.
 Here’s a detailed guide on how to grow pumpkins organically in your garden.

-Recommended Small Pumpkin Varieties: Wee-B-Little, Pipsqueak, Blaze, Gumdrop, Baby Bear, Casperita, Jill-Be-Little
+Recommended Small Pumpkin Varieties: Half-Pint, Hooligan, Wee-B-Little, Jack Be Little, Small Sugar, Baby Bear, Casperita

 Green beans are a simple-to-grow garden veggie.
 Bush-type green beans grow in a nice rounded shape, while pole-type green beans grow as long vines (typically up a trellis).
 Bush beans are the easiest to grow as you don’t have to assemble a trellis structure.
 That said, if you already have a vertical gardening set-up, pole beans are very simple to grow too!